 - File a claim or pursue a birth injury lawsuit

-If your birth injury lawyer for anoxia and hypoxia can negotiate a settlement out of court or win a verdict on your family’s behalf, you may be eligible to recover damages that include:
+If your birth injury lawyer for hypoxia can negotiate a settlement out of court or win a verdict on your family’s behalf, you may be eligible to recover damages that include:

 - Medical care costs